margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the man working with the USPS in the postal service
 * Grateful for the music therapy
 * Grateful to braid a friend's hair
+* Grateful for the music therapist
+* Grateful for the light in the darkness
+* Grateful for the empathetic therapist
+* Grateful for American home design
+* Grateful for the woman who brought me a ponytail holder
+* Grateful for the book **Imagine a Place**
 * Grateful for Christian Science
 * Grateful for history, accurate records of Native Americans' lives
 * Grateful for U.S. 23 Country Music Highway, the history, the towns, the artists